-20th-Century South Asia
+Modern South Asia

-This course explores the processes of colonialism, nationalism, de-colonization, and independence in the area now politically known as India, Pakistan, and Sri Lanka.
-Upper division students will have additional assignments and different exams from lower division.
+This course explores the processes of indigenous political fragmentation, colonialism, nationalism, de-colonization, and independence in the area now politically known as India, Pakistan, and Bangladesh.

 Topics in History

 An introduction to selected historical topics not regularly offered in lower division classes.
 The specific topics to be offered will be announced prior to registration.